 Does the Bible contradict itself?

-Differences In The Bible vs Contradictions In The Bible
+Biblical Contradictions vs Differences In The Bible

 If you were to do a google search for contradictions in the Bible you would find list after list with supposed contradictions.
-But many of those “contradictions” on these lists aren’t contradictions, rather they are differences in accounts.
+But many of these “contradictions” on these lists aren’t contradictions, rather they are differences in accounts.

 Here’s another example, Matthew 27:5 says that Judas hung himself following selling Jesus out.
 While Acts 1:18 says, he fell to the ground and burst wide open.
 Again this is a difference, not a contradiction.